1. Understand the rules of Interference.

-DI Challenges are all about allowing kids to create on their own without help from any adults or non-team members.
+DI Challenges are all about allowing kids to create on their own, without help from adults or non-team members.

 2. Stay in contact.

-If your Team Member is sick, can’t make a meeting, or is struggling on the team please talk with the Team Manager.
-Communication is an important key to keeping everyone happy.
+If your team member is sick, can’t make a meeting, or is struggling on the team, please talk with the Team Manager.
+Communication is key to keeping everyone happy.
 Be sure to ask your Team Manager for the preferred method of communication.

 3. Honor your Team Manager’s time.

 The Team Manager is not a babysitter.
-Please honor their time by dropping off and picking up your Team Member at the arranged time.
-If something comes up please let them know as quickly as possible.
+Please honor their time by dropping off and picking up your team member at the arranged time.
+If something comes up, please let the Team Manager know as quickly as possible.

 4. Host the team at your house.

-DI teams need a space to have their team meetings and work on their solution.
+DI teams need a space to have their team meetings, and work on their solution.
 So consider hosting the team at your house.

 5. Provide snacks.

 Between idea generation and building a solution, kids often get hungry at team meetings.
-Provide them with healthy snacks or purchase them for the Team Manager so that he or she can provide them at upcoming team meetings.
+Provide them with healthy snacks, or purchase them for the Team Manager to share during team meetings.

 6. Share your skills!

 Learning new skills is a big part of the DI process and can help teams in solving a Challenge.
-From acting to engineering to learning how to use a power drill, parents are encouraged to share their skills and talents with their team.
-You can also help coordinate field trips, shopping trips or outside skills workshop.
+From acting to engineering to learning how to use a power drill, family members are encouraged to share their skills and talents with their team.
+You can also help coordinate field trips, shopping trips, or skills workshops.

 DI is a volunteer-run organization.
 Without our amazing volunteers, we wouldn’t be able to develop Challenges or host tournaments.
 Even giving back for one day helps!

 Becoming a co-Team Manager is one of the biggest gifts you can give.
-Having more than one Team Manager, you can split up some of the work and alleviate some of the pressure.
-For example, one of you can oversee the Team Challenge while the other oversees Instant Challenge.
+Having more than one Team Manager allows managers to split up the work and helps to alleviate some of the pressure.
+For example, one of you can oversee the Team Challenge while the other oversees the Instant Challenge.

 9. Organize Instant Challenge items.

-Ask your Team Manager for copies of several instant challenges and collect the items needed.
-Many challenges need simple things like mailing labels, straws, rubber bands etc. By collecting these things ahead of time your Team Manager will be ready to go when the teams arrives.
+Ask your Team Manager for copies of several Instant Challenges, and collect the needed items.
+Many Challenges require simple things like mailing labels, straws, rubber bands, etc. By collecting these things ahead of time, your Team Manager will be ready to go when the team arrives.